stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/01-creating-pages.markdown

 If you ever need to modify the page you've created for your site, select *Configure* from the Options menu for the page from *Site Pages*.
 When configuring a specific page, you're given more options than when you were creating a new page.
-You can also read our [Site and Page Configuration tutoria](/discover/portal/-/knowledge_base/7-1/site-and-page-configuration).
+You can also read our [Configuring Sites and Pages](/discover/portal/-/knowledge_base/7-1/configuring-sites-and-pages).

 There are also configuration options that are only available for either individual pages or page groups only.
 You'll learn about options available for